 Since it is illegal for people younger than 21 years old to drink, teenagers usually find other methods to avoid the law and indulge in bad drinking habits.
 Adolescent drinking usually takes place behind closed doors, in basements, private parties or fraternity homes.
 In some cases, especially when speaking about the family of alcoholics, older adults procure drinks which will be shared with teenagers who are not yet legally allowed to drink.

 Whether teenagers drink at 18 or 21 years old, the effects of alcohol can still be devastating if this substance is abused.
 At this fragile age, the brain is still in a developing process and alcohol can seriously impair cognitive functions during such social drinking.
+Even drinking too much beer can cause irreversible changes in brain development.

 How Is Alcohol Processed By The Body?

-Upon entering the organism, alcohol is absorbed up to 20% by the stomach and the rest of the 80% is processed in the small intestine.
+Upon entering the organism, alcohol is absorbed up to 20% by the stomach, and the rest of the 80% is processed in the small intestine.
 Regardless of what type of beverage is consumed and its particular alcohol percentage, the total alcohol concentration in the body is the most important aspect to consider when it comes to the effects of underage drinking, especially for people who want to drive after consuming alcohol.

 After it has reached the small intestines, alcohol will quickly travel to the brain and affect the communications between nerve cells.
-The under age drinking consequences are very varied and can lead to difficulties in maintaining balance, making poor decisions, having slurred speech, developing alcohol induced depression, etc. Since the brain has many areas, alcohol can interfere with the neural activity in each one of them, resulting in different characteristic behavior patterns such as talking too much, getting overly emotional, getting angry very quickly, having insomnia after drinking alcohol etc.
+The under age drinking consequences are very varied and can lead to difficulties in maintaining balance, making poor decisions, having slurred speech, developing alcohol-induced depression, etc. Since the brain has many areas, alcohol can interfere with the neural activity in each one of them, resulting in different characteristic behavior patterns such as talking too much, getting overly emotional, getting angry very quickly, having insomnia after drinking alcohol, etc.

 What Are The Effects Of Excessive Alcohol Consumption On A Developing Brain?